emibrahaj/To-Do-List/README.md

 avatars, task priorities, task dates, filtering, task completion, and editable notes.

-This project was created for the Web Technologies and Programming course at university.
+This project was created for the Web Technologies and Programming course at Epoka University.

 ## Features